Community detection in temporal multilayer networks, with an application to correlation networks: Effect of inter-layer coupling on a multilayer partition

-where $c_i$ denotes the community assignment of node $i$ in all layers. \end{proof} The next two propositions formalize the intuition that an optimal multilayer partition measures a trade-off between static community structure within layers and persistence of community structure across layers.
+where $c_i$ denotes the community assignment of node $i$ in all layers. \end{proof} The next two propositions formalize the intuition that an optimal multilayer partition measures a trade-off between static community structure within layers (i.e., intra-layer modularity) and persistence of community structure across layers.

 \begin{proposition} Let $\omega_1 > \omega_2 > 0$.
-For all $C_{\text{max}}^{\omega_2} \in\mathcal{C}_{\text{max}}(\omega_2)$, one of the following two conditions must hold:
+For all $C_{\mathrm{max}}^{\omega_2} \in\mathcal{C}_{\mathrm{max}}(\omega_2)$, one of the following two conditions must hold:

-\end{proposition} \begin{proof}\\ Let $C_{\text{max}}^{\omega_2}\in\mathcal{C}_{\text{max}}(\omega_2)$.
-If $C_{\text{max}}^{\omega_2}\in\mathcal{C}_{\text{max}}(\omega_1)$, then condition (1) is satisfied.
-Suppose that $C_{\text{max}}^{\omega_2}\notin\mathcal{C}_{\text{max}}(\omega_1)$, and assume that $\text{Pers}(C_{\text{max}}^{\omega_2}) \geq \text{Pers}(C_{\text{max}}^{\omega_1})$ for some $C_{\text{max}}^{\omega_1}\in\mathcal{C}_{\text{max}}(\omega_1)$.
-By definition of optimality, $C_{\text{max}}^{\omega_2}\notin\mathcal{C}_{\text{max}}(\omega_1)$ implies that
+\end{proposition} \begin{proof}\\ Let $C_{\mathrm{max}}^{\omega_2}\in\mathcal{C}_{\mathrm{max}}(\omega_2)$.
+If $C_{\mathrm{max}}^{\omega_2}\in\mathcal{C}_{\mathrm{max}}(\omega_1)$, then condition (1) is satisfied.
+Suppose that $C_{\mathrm{max}}^{\omega_2}\notin\mathcal{C}_{\mathrm{max}}(\omega_1)$, and assume that $\text{Pers}(C_{\mathrm{max}}^{\omega_2}) \geq \text{Pers}(C_{\mathrm{max}}^{\omega_1})$ for some $C_{\mathrm{max}}^{\omega_1}\in\mathcal{C}_{\mathrm{max}}(\omega_1)$.
+By definition of optimality, $C_{\mathrm{max}}^{\omega_2}\notin\mathcal{C}_{\mathrm{max}}(\omega_1)$ implies that

 where $\omega_1 > \omega_2$ by hypothesis.
 By writing